-Selling a house that has suffered flooding: what’s the legal position?
+Selling a house that has suffered flooding: what’s the legal position on the SPIF?

 Over the last couple of years, we have seen a big increase in the number of clients who are having to deal with legal issues arising from the sale or purchase of properties that have suffered flooding.